If there’s one thing that we all agree on, it’s eating plenty of vegetables.

 2. Eat more dark leafy greens or veggies.
 These veggies are not rich in B12, but they have folic acid, iron and vitamin B9.
 These nutrients help create vitamin B12!
 Examples include your lady’s finger, kale and broccoli.

-3. Add nutritional yeast in your diet.
+3. Add nutritional yeast to your diet.
 It’s a great source of B12!
-Nutritional yeast comes in flakes and powders but it’s also available in granules.
-You can use nutritional yeast like a seasoning!
+Nutritional yeast comes in flakes and powders, but it’s also available in granules.
+You can use nutritional yeast like seasoning!
 Sprinkle it over your food and mix it in your salad dressings or dips.

 8. Spice it up! – a study explains that “piperine,” a compound in black pepper may help improve the absorption of B12.

-10. Add a little caffeine in your life!
-Caffeine stimulates the production of stomach acids which helps the body absorb B12.
-Enjoy a cup of coffee but keep it to just one or two a day!
+10. Add a little caffeine to your life!
+Caffeine stimulates the production of stomach acids, which helps the body absorb B12.
+Enjoy a cup of coffee but keep it to just one or two a day! 🙂

 Common Causes of Vitamin B12 Deficiency